Graduate Program in Speech Language Pathology

-We are pleased to be able to offer this program in three different formats: residential (on-campus), distance learning - worldwide, and distance learning - New York City/UFT.
+We are pleased to be able to offer this program in two different formats: residential (on-campus), distance learning - worldwide.
 The information contained within this page is the same for all formats.
 The requirements are the same for all formats.
-The two distance learning formats offer all academic content online with the clinical portions requiring presence on-site.
+The distance learning format offers all academic content online with the clinical portions requiring presence on-site.
 For more information regarding each format of the graduate program click on the relevant links found on the right side of this page.

 PROGRAM ADMISSION REQUIREMENTS

 Click here for detailed information regarding admission requirements, prerequisite coursework, and how to apply.

 The graduate program in Speech Language Pathology is 60 course credits in total.
 Following are the required courses to complete the graduate program in Speech Language Pathology effective Fall 2014.
 WKU reserves the right to modify these requirements as necessary.

 Core Curriculum (60 credit hours; all courses are 3 credit hours except where noted)

 SLP 501 Early Intervention in Speech Language Pathology

 SLP 508 Voice Disorders